simon-toogood/eleos/README.md

 ## Core Generation Example (generate.py)

 This code generates 4 cores, each with a different forward modelling error factor.
-Scattering is off by default, so these consider only thermla emission from the planet.
-It retrieves the temeprature profile using a prior from a pre-loaded file (`tempapr.dat`), the ammonia profile represented as a knee pressure (model 1 in NEMESIS), and an aerosol layer represented as model 32.
-It then generates a submission script to run NEMESIS using those cores on ALICE.
+Scattering is on by default, so these consider both thermal emission from the planet and reflected sunlight.

 ```python